MrJohnsson77/bootstrap-joyride/README.md

 ### Create Your Joyride Outline

-	- Each joyride stop is made in a ol.
+	- Each joyride tour is made in a ol.
 	- The joyride is in the order of the li's

 	<ol id="JoyrideCourseID">